nztim/mailchimp/readme.md

 ### Upgrading
+- To v4.0:
+    - PHP 7.4|8.0 is now required
+    - Use archive/delete in place of unsubscribe in order to prevent reaching the free limit.
 - To v3.0:
     - Exceptions are now thrown for all errors, use try/catch where necessary
     - Double-opt-in is now the default, update `Mailchimp::subscribe()` as required